discordjs/guide/guide/popular-topics/intents.md

 A list of all available gateway intents the library supports can be found at [the discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Intents?scrollTo=s-FLAGS).
 The events included in the respective intents on the [discord API documentation](https://discord.com/developers/docs/topics/gateway#list-of-intents).

 :::tip
-`GUILD_PRESENCES` is required in order to receive the initial GuildMember data.
-If you do not supply it your member caches will be empty and not updates, even if you do provide `GUILD_MEMBERS`!
+`GUILD_PRESENCES` is required in order to receive the initial GuildMember data when your bot connects to Discord.
+If you do not supply it, your member caches will start empty. `guildMemberUpdate` events will not be processed, regardless of if the `GUILD_MEMBER` partial is enabled, unless the `GuildMember` has been cached by other means such as by sending a message, being mentioned in one, or the `guildMemberAdd` event.
 Before you disable intents think about what your bot does and how not receiving the listed events might prevent it from doing this.
-Version 12 of discord.js does not yet fully support any combination of intents without loosing seemingly unrelated data.
+Version 12 of discord.js may not function as expected when specific intents are not provided.
 :::

 ```js